Darlene's Daydream Café

 DRIFTER: Just trying to find some music.

 PATTY: Hey!
 That's my song!
-Turn that up!
 Come on, let's dance!

 PATTY: Dance with me, baby.